monsoonco/mac-dev-setup-js/README.md

 ## Customize Sublime Text Packages

-It's recommended to style PlainTasks to somethingmore palatable than the default yellow sticky color.
+It's recommended to style PlainTasks to something more palatable than the default yellow sticky color.

 Download the following Plain Tasks theme [here](https://github.com/monsoonco/mac-dev-setup-js/blob/master/DarkNotes.tmTheme) and add it to the folder ~/Library/Application Support/Sublime Text 2/Packages/PlainTasks